A Proven Way To Avoid Bear Markets

 This moving-average strategy is designed to be simple to understand and implement.
 It involves a short list of specific trading rules and parameters.
 It requires action once or twice per year, on average.

 Moving-average-based trading systems are the simplest and most popular trend-following systems.
 For those unfamiliar with moving averages, they are a way to dampen volatility.
-The example below shows the S&P 500 with a 10-month simple moving average (NYSE:SMA).
+The example below shows the S&P 500 with a 10-month simple moving average (SMA).

 Figure 2 – S&P 500 with 10-Month Simple Moving Average, 1995-2016